chicorycolumn/be-promise-i-made2/README.md

     }
 ```

-### 5. Create a new branch on your project - [here's a great tutorial on git branches](https://www.atlassian.com/git/tutorials/using-branches)and refactor your GET endpoints to render EJS files.
+### 5. Create a new branch on your project - [here's a great tutorial on git branches](https://www.atlassian.com/git/tutorials/using-branches) and refactor your GET endpoints to render EJS files.

 Useful links:
 - [Express template engines](https://expressjs.com/en/guide/using-template-engines.html)